Dimildizio/WorksOnMyMachine/README.md

 > Build Docker image: docker build -t worksonmymachine .

-> Run docker container: docker run -p 8000:8000 WorksOnMyMachine
+> Run docker container: docker run -p 8000:8000 worksonmymachine

 ## Usage

 In further development proccess buttons or checkboxes could be created to represent a particular passenger's features.
-Upon click the code will predict the chance of survival.
+Upon a click the code will predict the chance of survival.

 ## Customization
 If you wish to customize the FastAPI implementation or use your own dataset, you can modify the following files: